BETA

 Text

-Shadow (This creature can block or be blocked by only creatures with shadow.)
-Suspend 2— (Rather than cast this card from your hand, you may pay and exile it with two time counters on it.
-At the beginning of your upkeep, remove a timecounter When the last is removed, you may cast it without paying its mana cost.
-It has haste.)
+Until your next turn, creatures can't attack you.
+Exile Chronomantic Escape with three time counters on it.
+Suspend 3— (Rather than cast this card from your hand, you may pay and exile it with three time counters on it.
+At the beginning of your upkeep, remove a timecounter When the last is removed, you may cast it without paying its mana cost.)

 Info